JasselD/JasselNotes/Y2S2/ENEL611/Life would be fine/Port Roles, Root Bridge Election, and Securing STP.md

 - Root Bridge is the central switch in the STP topology.
 It serves as the reference points for all other switches.
 The Root Bridge Election process happens as follows:
 	- Initial Election:
 		- When STP starts, every switch assumes it is the Root Bridge and sends a BDPU (Bridge Protocol Data Unit) with its Bridge ID

-	- The Bridge ID:
+		- The Bridge ID consists of the priority value and MAC address of the switch
+		- Default priority is 32768, and the MAC address is unique to each switch
-		-
+	- Choosing